Bowden (surname)

 Bowden (pronounced /ˈboʊdən/ or /ˈbaʊdən/) is an English surname of Old English (Anglo-Saxon) origins.
-In Old English it translates roughly into "dweller by the top of a hill", and is also the name of the towns of Bowden, Ashprington, and Bowden, Yealmpton, in Devon, as well as Bowden, Derbyshire.
-There is also a town of Bowden in rural Leicestershire which was recorded as "Bugedone" in the Domesday Book.
+In Old English it translates roughly into "dweller by the top of a hill", and is also the name of the towns of Bowden, Ashprington, and Bowden, Yealmpton, in Devon.
+There is also a village of Great Bowden in rural Leicestershire which was recorded as "Bugedone" in the Domesday Book.
+Notable people with the surname include: